-While property and casualty coverage is required by Minnesota State Colleges and Universities' policy, colleges and universities may select optional coverage such as international accident, international liability, and professional liability for employed physicians and student health services professional liability.
+While property and casualty coverage is required by the Minnesota State policy, colleges and universities may select optional coverage such as international accident, international liability, and professional liability for employed physicians and student health services professional liability.

-The Minnesota Risk Management Fund provides the following coverage for fiscal years 2015 and 2014.
+The Minnesota Risk Management Fund provides the following coverage for fiscal years 2016 and 2015.

-Coverage Type Amount Institution deductible \$2,500 to \$250,000 Fund responsibility \$1,000,000 Primary re-insurer coverage \$1,000,001 to \$25,000,000 Multiple re-insurers' coverage \$25,000,001 to \$1,000,000,000 Bodily injury and property damage per person \$500,000 Bodily injury and property damage per occurrence \$1,500,000 Annual maximum paid by fund, excess by reinsurer \$2,500,000 Maintenance deductible for additional claims \$25,000
+Coverage Type Amount Institution deductible \$2,500 to \$250,000 Fund responsibility \$1,000,000 Primary re-insurer coverage \$1,000,001 to \$25,000,000 Multiple re-insurers' coverage \$25,000,001 to \$1,000,000,000 Bodily injury and property damage per person \$500,000 Bodily injury and property damage per occurrence \$1,500,000 Annual maximum paid by fund, excess by re-insurer \$2,500,000 Maintenance deductible for additional claims \$25,000

-Minnesota State Colleges and Universities retains the risk of loss.
-Minnesota State Colleges and Universities did not have any settlements in excess of coverage in the last three years.
+Minnesota State retains the risk of loss.
+Minnesota State did not have any settlements in excess of coverage in the last three years.